 Slipping, Helen.
-Seven times this week, he'd been at the range.
-Not once had I noticed.
+Three times this week, he'd been at the range.
+What else had I failed to notice?
 I signed the sheet, and put in my earplugs.
 "Fell through the cracks, I guess.
 Congratulations."

-"You spend too much time here," Carl said as I went to my place, looking back down at his paperwork.
+"You spend too much time here," Carl said, looking back down at his paperwork.
 "Give us a chance."

 My buzzer rang.

-A pivot and a jerk, I put a double tap to center mass.
+With a pivot and a jerk, I put the double tap to center mass.

-"Fantastic time," Carter said, looking at the timer.
+"Fantastic time," Carter said.
 "Faster than anybody I've seen."

 "I can do better."
 The bullets hadn't landed as close as I intended, and Carl seemed to speak faster than normal.
 Nanoseconds slip away, wasted.
-Lives depend on them: I can't let them slide.
+At any moment, someone's life could depend on me; I didn't deserve the kindness he extended me.
 I frowned at the target.